frasertweedale/notes-redhat/design/pki-sub-ca.rst

        issuerKeyHash       OCTET STRING, -- Hash of issuer's public key serialNumber        CertificateSerialNumber }

+This approach will require building (perhaps lazily) maps of names or key hashes to their corresponding ``CertificateAuthority`` objects (or else there will be a linear lookup cost on each request).
+Mappings will have to be keyed by ``hashAlgorithm`` as well as the hash value.
+See *OCSP signer lookup* below for more details on this approach.

 Revocation check
 ^^^^^^^^^^^^^^^^

+**TODO: how does the below process fit in?
+The OCSPServlet does not use CRL data at all.
+Is this section relevant for separate OCSP instances?**

 OCSP revocation checks take place in the ``processRequest`` method of the ``DefStore`` class.
 This method is passed a ``CertID``,